emmaC11/brick-by-brick/README.md

 Legoorderitems not items in related name
 ![image](https://github.com/emmaC11/Dev-Connect/assets/83119583/ff36849e-2985-4d3c-90ec-1c426165bb24)
 * PAYPAL scripts not rendering as I did not load script tags in base.html
+* 404 template is not loading when there is a 404 error.
+* Selected theme is not reflecting in dropdown box when selected.
+* Originally tried to set up marketing emails using smtp, however could not get this working so I used mailchimp instead.
+* I originally created my repo using the template for codeanywhere instead of gitpod.

 # Business Model
 The primary purpose of brick by brick is to provide an online platform for users to browse, select, and purchase LEGO products.
 The business model is primarily B2C (Business to Consumer), targeting individual consumers who are LEGO enthusiasts and shoppers interested in LEGO sets and products.